vkishore-confluent/gaming-platform-unlocked/README.md

 You can access the Stream Lineage Feature inside Confluent Cloud by accessing the *Stream Lineage* menu in the left sidebar of the Confluent Cloud Dashboard.

-## Observability of the gaming platform
+## 3. Observability of the gaming platform

-Creating observability for mission- critical applications can be challenging, but with a decent strategy you will be able to collect important metrics and errors from your servers.

-We are going to use a tiny software called fluent-bit to demonstrate the observability feature.
+The ability to observe and monitor the status of your streaming data pipelines is highly valued regardless of which applications they’re powering.
+In the context of gaming applications, observability and monitoring help to ensure that platforms remain online and there’s no disruption to play.

+In this demo, we’re going to use fluentbit to process logs and identify SSH (Secure Shell) attacks.
+Fluent Bit allows you to

 Please follow the following steps to continue with the demo.

 ### Start Fluent-Bit service: